jwharm/java-gi/docs/register.md

     ```

 It is also possible to set a custom signal name and optional flags in the `@Signal` annotation, for example `@Signal(name="my-signal", detailed=true)` to define a detailed signal.

-## Examples

-In [this example application](https://github.com/jwharm/java-gi-examples/tree/main/PegSolitaire), the inner class `SolitairePeg` is registered as a GObject subclass that implements the `Paintable` interface.